-In recent years React has had two frameworks dominate its user base: Gatsby and Next.js.
+In recent years React has had two frameworks dominate its user base: Next.js and Gatsby.
 Until recently, they had some sizable differences that allowed developers to pick one of the two that made sense for their use case.
-But, with recent updates, such as Gatsby introducing Server-Side Rendering among other features, the two frameworks became much closer.
+But, in recent months the two frameworks have become much closer.

-Both Gatsby and Next.js allow you to create versatile and powerful React websites using features like Sever-Side Rendering and Static Site Generation and more features that React doesn’t natively support.
+Both Gatsby and Next allow you to create very versatile and powerful React websites using features like Sever-Side Rendering and Static Site Generation and more features that React doesn’t natively support.
 But, even so, the two frameworks still have their differences.
-And I want to explore some of the larger differences and offer some guidance on which framework you should pick.
+And, in this article, I want to explore some of the larger differences and offer some guidance on which framework you should pick.

 If you’re looking for a quick comparison of Gatsby vs. Next.js, then check out the TL;DR in the conclusion!

 Now, let’s get to comparing Next.js and Gatsby.